sohaibtariq/openshift-blog-post/openshift-blog.md

 # Application Setup

-The following section details setting up the APIMatic CodeGen Application in your Openshift Cluster.
+The following section details setting up the APIMatic CodeGen Application in your OpenShift Cluster.
 Before proceeding, clone the  [sample repository](https://github.com/apimatic/apimatic-codegen-openshift-pipelines-demo) and navigate to the root of your local copy.

 ## Install Operators

-Install the [APIMatic CodeGen Operator](https://catalog.redhat.com/software/containers/apimatic/apimatic-codegen-operator-ubi8/6298c55a90316b739bb8ec87) along with the Red Hat Openshift Pipelines Operator.
+Install the [APIMatic CodeGen Operator](https://catalog.redhat.com/software/containers/apimatic/apimatic-codegen-operator-ubi8/6298c55a90316b739bb8ec87) along with the Red Hat OpenShift Pipelines Operator.
 The provided manifest file will help you do this.

 `oc apply -f setup/operatorsassets.yaml`